Chelsea Fox: 2006–2010

 Upon Chelsea's arrival, she is seduced by Grant Mitchell (Ross Kemp), unaware he is dating her to make Jane Collins (Laurie Brett) jealous.
 However, when Denise uncovers the truth, Grant ends the relationship.
-Chelsea becomes friends with Deano Wicks (Matt Di Angelo) and initially works for Billy Mitchell (Perry Fenwick) at his video shop, but is sacked.
+Chelsea becomes friends with Dean Wicks (Matt Di Angelo) and initially works for Billy Mitchell (Perry Fenwick) at his video shop, but is sacked.
 She then finds employment at Tanya Branning's (Jo Joyner) salon, Booty, and falls for Sean Slater (Robert Kazinsky).
 However, Sean is promiscuous and pursues other women, including Tanya and Carly Wicks (Kellie Shirley), while Chelsea wants a serious relationship.
 Attempting to keep Sean away from Carly, Chelsea sets her up on a date with Warren Stamp (Will Mellor), who tries to assault Carly.
 Sean rescues her and animosity between the girls escalates, particularly when Sean dumps Chelsea for Carly.
 Carly's brother, Deano, is attracted to Chelsea and, using this to her advantage, she and Deano sabotage Carly and Sean's relationship.
 When Patrick Trueman (Rudolph Walker) is attacked, Chelsea and Deano frame Sean, stealing CCTV evidence that clears Sean, but Carly finds it and gives it to the police.
 Sean is released, and the police charge Chelsea and Deano with perverting the course of justice.
 Sean gets revenge by cutting Chelsea's hair while she sleeps and having Deano beaten by a gang of thugs.
 She and Deano are sentenced to six months imprisonment and are released after three.

 Chelsea befriends Shabnam Masood (Zahra Ahmadi) in hopes to get closer to Jalil Iqbal (Jan Uddin), but is devastated when he chooses Shabnam.
 Helped by her sister, Libby, Chelsea traces her father, Lucas Johnson (Don Gilet), who left her and Denise 20 years ago.
 She confronts him, revealing that she is his daughter but leaves before he responds.
 Lucas reappears and Chelsea is reluctant to see him but eventually agrees to go out for a birthday meal.
 However, she leaves on discovering that she has a half-brother, Jordan (Michael-Joel David Stuart).
 She buys drugs from Sean and steals money from work to buy more, but gets beaten up by a group of girls.
 Tanya fires her and Patrick catches her taking cocaine.
 He locks her in her room and calls Lucas to help.
 When he arrives, Chelsea has escaped through the bedroom window.
 Lucas finds her in R&R nightclub, high on cocaine, and takes her home.
 She falls in love with Theo Kelly (Rolan Bell), but upon dating, Chelsea feels excluded from Theo and his university friends.
 She later cheats on him with a footballer named Ellis Prince (Michael Obiora), who offers her drugs.
 A guilt-ridden Chelsea confesses her infidelity to Theo and despite his forgiving her, insists she cannot be with him and ends the relationship.
 She resumes her relationship with Ellis but Lucas finds the drugs Ellis gave her and confronts Chelsea.
 She runs away with Ellis, leaving a note for her family but returns on Libby's birthday.